Robustness of travelling states in generic non-reciprocal mixtures: Introduction

-Inspection of Fig.~\ref{fig:dimension}(a) suggests that this behaviour of travelling states at smaller $R_{\rm in}$ sets in when the travelling solid cluster no longer forms a bridge structure touching both circular walls.
-Particles from the gas phase can then ``leak'' past the cluster to its other side (see Supplementary movie), leading to reversal of the direction of motion of the cluster.
-To substantiate this hypothesis we measured the probability for configurations to contain bridge structures spanning the inner and outer radii.
+Inspection of Fig.~\ref{fig:dimension}(a) suggests that this behaviour of travelling states at smaller $R_{\rm in}$ sets in when the travelling solid cluster no longer forms a bridge touching both circular walls.
+Particles from the gas phase can then ``leak'' past the cluster (see supplementary movie~\cite{SM}), causing it to reverse direction.
+To substantiate this hypothesis we measured the probability for configurations to contain bridges.
 This bridging probability decreases significantly with the inner radius as indicated by Fig.~\ref{fig:dimension}(c) and in fact follows an almost identical trend to $\langle |\omega| \rangle$.
 It should be noted that our 2$d$ ($R_{\rm in}=0$) system is confined by a physical wall, which makes it distinct from systems with PBC where clusters can bridge across periodic boundaries~\cite{golestanian2020}.

-\paragraph{Effects of density}: Finally, we study how the overall number density $\rho$ of a non-reciprocal mixture influences the existence of travelling states; Fig.~\ref{fig:density}(a) shows snapshots at three exemplary $\rho$, Fig.~\ref{fig:density}(b) the instantaneous angular density distributions.
-The mean angular velocity $\langle |\omega|\rangle$ exhibits a non-monotonic response with density as shown in Fig.~\ref{fig:density}(c).
+\paragraph{Effects of density:} Finally, we study how the overall number density $\rho$ of a non-reciprocal mixture influences the existence of travelling states; Fig.~\ref{fig:density}(a) shows snapshots at three exemplary $\rho$, Fig.~\ref{fig:density}(b) the instantaneous angular density distributions.
+The mean angular velocity $\langle |\omega|\rangle$ exhibits a non-monotonic response with density (Fig.~\ref{fig:density}(c)).
 This can be rationalised from the fact that a well-defined asymmetric interface between two species only forms at an intermediate density.
-Indeed, Fig.~\ref{fig:density}(b)) indicate that at low $\rho$, A and B particles are typically far apart.
-Further analysis reveals that the small angular velocities for moderate $\rho$ are correlated with the bridging probability as before (Fig.~\ref{fig:density}(c), blue triangles): only once a bridge between inner and outer walls exists will a gas of B particles ``pile up'' on one side of a travelling A-cluster and so form an AB-interface there.
+Indeed, Fig.~\ref{fig:density}(b) indicates that at low $\rho$, A and B particles are typically far apart.
+For moderate $\rho$, further analysis reveals that the small angular velocities are correlated with the bridging probability as before (Fig.~\ref{fig:density}(c), blue triangles): only once a bridge between inner and outer walls exists, will a gas of B particles ``pile up'' on one side of a travelling A-cluster and so form an AB-interface there.
 This behaviour is not due to any symmetry breaking between the outer and inner radius, since the correlation between the appearance of bridges and the velocity of the traveling state is also found in a quasi-1D system, cf.~Fig.~S12 in the SM~\cite{SM}.